scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

    without requiring any changes to those libraries.
    :label:`dtale`

-Because our extension types for tensors use Numpy's `ndarray` type for individual cell values, these extension types work with many tools that accept Numpy arrays.
+Because our extension types for tensors use NumPy's `ndarray` type for individual cell values, these extension types work with many tools that accept NumPy arrays.
 Figure :ref:`matplotlib` shows an example of storing time series in the cells of a DataFrame and plotting those time series directly out of the DataFrame using the graphics library ``matplotlib`` in a Jupyter notebook.